peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 ### hashCode
     public int hashCode()
 Calculates the hash code of this object.
-No application or process IDs are used in the hash code calculation.
+The exact algorithm used by this method is not guaranteed to be the same between versions of this library, and no application or process IDs are used in the hash code calculation.

 **Overrides:**